How to Start Selling on eBay: Tips for Success

 - Product brand name and MPN (manufacturer part number).

-- Product title (even when listing via a product catalog, it will help to confirm matches).
+- Product title (even when listing via a product catalogue, it will help to confirm matches).

 - Product price.

-For products that aren’t in the eBay product catalog, you’ll have to gather more information:
+For products that aren’t in the eBay product catalogue, you’ll have to gather more information: